 A Licensed Professional Here to Guide You

 Burnout is a common cause for withdrawing from work and relationships.
-Learning how to manage feeling overwhelmed and to practice healthy boundaries and self care will help combat corporate and relationship burnout.
-I use emotionally focused therapy combined with a few other evidence-based practices to teach people how to manage emotions, share openly and honestly and rebuild connection.
+Learning how to manage feeling overwhelmed and to practice healthy boundaries and self care will help combat burnout and regulate feeling overwhelmed and stuck.
+I use emotionally focused therapy combined with a few other evidence-based practices to teach people how to understand and regulate emotions, share openly and honestly, and build authentic connections.